 Primary productivity and fisheries

-Marine ecosystems of the Indian Ocean
+Sensitive marine ecosystems of the Indian Ocean

 Physical Oceanography and climate change

 Climate change and marine migratory species

+Atmospheric characteristics of the Indian Ocean

 PROPOSAL

 The importance of addressing the issue of climate change has long been recognized by the IORA Member States, which is now included in the Work Plan of the IORA Working Group on the Blue Economy (WGBE).
 To better understand the impacts of climate change on the marine environment, a workshop series entitled as "Effects of Climate Change on the Indian Ocean Marine Environment" are planned to be organized by the Regional Centre for Science and Technology Transfer (RCSTT) in cooperation with the Iranian National Institute for Oceanography and Atmospheric Science (INIOAS), and the Regional Education and Research Centre on Oceanography for West Asia (RCOWA) under the auspices of UNESCO in collaboration with the IORA Secretariat.